 The park stretches upstream for 50 kilometres.
-The same stretch that David Livingstone travelled down on his way to discover the Victoria Falls in 1855.
+It’s the same stretch that David Livingstone travelled down on his way to discover the Victoria Falls in 1855.

-To view the wildlife either take advantage of the walking safaris on offer or take a trip along the Zambezi River Game Drive which has an extensive road network along the river, there are 25 outstanding picnic and fishing sites for day visitors along this route.
+To view the wildlife either take advantage of the walking safaris on offer or take a trip along the Zambezi National Park Game Drive which has an extensive road network along the river, there are 25 outstanding picnic and fishing sites for day visitors along this route.

 The 25 kilometre Chamabondo Game Drive in the southern area covers the rest of the park.
 The roads are in reasonable condition, but the park may be closed after heavy rains make the roads impassable.

-An alternative to viewing the wildlife is to enjoy the half-day canoe trips that are conducted within the park.
+An alternative to viewing wildlife is to enjoy half-day canoe trips that are conducted within the park.

 This is a relaxing and enjoyable time spent paddling past the banks of the Zambezi river, watching the birdlife and occasional animal coming for a drink, and taking in the beauty of the Zambezi waterway.

 It is the perfect way to experience the beauty and peace of the river with closeup viewings of all it’s bird and wildlife.
 An unforgettable experience.